bimdata/documentation/src/viewer/reference/native_plugins.md

 - name: window-split

-This plugin is displayed if there is only one window and the header is dsplayed flying.
+This plugin is displayed if there is only one window and the header is displayed flying.
 It is displayed as button on the top-right of the window, and add the possibility to split the current window by half, and add the new window where the user want (top, bottom, right or left).

+## Viewer 2D

+- name: viewer2d

+This plugin display the 2D representation of the IFC.

+## 2D measurements

+- name: measure2d

+A plugin as un button that allows to measure distances, angles and surfaces in the 2D viewer Measurements are saved in local storage

+## 3D parameters

+- name: viewer3d-parameters

+A plugin as un button that allows to configure highlight, edges and Spaces visibility.
+Parameters are saved in local storage

+## 2D parameters

+- name: viewer2d-parameters

+A plugin as un button that allows to configure door openings and space names.
+Parameters are saved in local storage